-Step 4: Connect an Ethernet cable
+Step 4: Connect an Ethernet cable.

 To access the Internet or a network, connect one end of an Ethernet cable to either of the gigabit Ethernet ports on the back of your Mac Pro.
-Connect the other end to a DSL modem, cable modem, or Ethernet network.
+Connect the other end to a cable modem, DSL modem, or Ethernet network.